The Forgotten Stepwells: Masterpieces from India’s Past

-Modhera Sun Temple Stepwell (CC by SA 4.0)
+Modhera Sun Temple Stepwell.
+(CC by SA 4.0)

-While the Adalaj Vav was being built, a neighbouring Muslim ruler invaded the area, sacked it, and disposed of the king.
+While the Adalaj Vav was being built, a neighboring Muslim ruler invaded the area, sacked it, and disposed of the king.
 The conqueror fell in love with the widowed queen, and wanted to marry her.
 The queen demanded that her late husband’s stepwell be completed in return for her hand in marriage.
 The ruler agreed, and continued the construction of the Adalaj Vav.

 As a result, the authorities had many stepwells barricaded, filled in, or simply destroyed.
 Today, modern water supply systems, such as taps and water tanks, have also reduced dependency on stepwells.
-Consequently, some stepwells have become rubbish dumps and latrines, whilst others have been turned into storage areas, quarried for their stone, or just left to deteriorate.
+Consequently, some stepwells have become rubbish dumps and latrines, while others have been turned into storage areas, quarried for their stone, or just left to deteriorate.